substancephp/sql/README.md

 ## Overview

-`substancephp/sql` is a simple SQL query builder library for PHP.
+`substancephp/sql` is a SQL query builder library for PHP.

+It is intended as a very thin wrapper around raw SQL.

 ## Installation